 If you wanted a hard guarantee that a known-bad version could not land in your vendor directory, you had to rely on a third-party package, usually roave/security-advisories.
 And trust that its list of conflict rules was current.

 Composer 2.9 changed that.
 The resolver itself now refuses to consider versions with known advisories.
 By default.
-On every install or update.
+Every time the dependency graph is resolved.
 Composer 2.10 will extend the same machinery to malware-flagged versions using a more general "filter list" concept.

 This article walks through how each mechanism actually works, how they relate to the older packages they replace, and where the new behaviour can bite you in ways the old passive audit never did.